Ready to find the perfect college degree?

 Career Advancement for Lawyers

-Attorneys fresh out of law school generally begin as associates that work on teams led by experienced lawyers, who provide oversight and mentorship.
-After serving in this capacity and gaining experience and trust with both supervisors and colleagues, associates lead their own teams and can become partners at the firm.
+Attorneys fresh out of law school generally begin as associates who work on teams led by experienced lawyers who provide oversight and mentorship.
+After serving in this capacity and gaining experience and trust with both supervisors and colleagues, associates lead their own teams.
+They can possibly become partners at the firm.
 A partnership means the attorney has an ownership stake in the firm.
 Becoming a partner takes several years of solid performance.
 Individuals that do not advance are often forced to leave, but they may choose to quit their job and open up their own practice.
 Other lawyers may choose to work in legal departments at medium- or large-size firms.
 It is rare for newly graduated attorneys to be hired as in-house counsel at an organization.

 Certification, Licensing, and Registration for Lawyers